Alex313031/codium/docs/howto-build.md

-# How to build VSCodium
+# How to build Codium

 ## Table of Contents